-Orchids grow extremely well on organic media such as bark chips, sphagnum moss, charcoal, coconut chips and wood mounts.
+Orchids grow extremely well in organic media such as bark chips, sphagnum moss, charcoal, coconut chips and on wood mounts.
 This is because it mimics their natural habitat.

 Orchids are epiphytes and in their natural habitat, are generally found growing attached to trees, on substrates such as rocks (lithophytes) and in soil (terrestrial).
 This allows the roots to be exposed to air, from which they absorb moisture.

 Unlike plants, which require soil for their growth, orchids require a well-aerated coarse medium that mimics their natural habitat.
 Fortunately for orchid hobbyists, orchids can be grown in a range of media, both organic and inorganic.

 Both organic and inorganic orchid media allow the roots to: